Regan Walker

 1/2 pint milk

 Prepare all ingredients, well whip the eggs, add to milk, and thoroughly mix.
 Let stand for 12 hours in a cool place, add brandy and put into well-greased basins and boil 8 hours or longer.
-Sufficient for twenty to twenty-eight people.
+Sufficient for 20-28.

-(From the Regency Christmas Feast: http://www.literary-liaisons.com/article022.html)--and mentioned in The Holly & The Thistle!
+(From the Regency Christmas Feast: http://www.literary-liaisons.com/article022.html)--and served in The Holly & The Thistle!

 Place in a cheesecloth sack: